-- You may need a new laptop if it is worn out, has loud fans all the time, does not support updates, and lags when carrying out a task.
+- You may need a new laptop if it is worn out, has no long-lasting battery, takes too long to process data, and has storage issues.

-- You can extend your laptop’s lifespan by protecting its exterior, using peripherals, reinstalling its operating system, upgrading it, and keeping it clean.
+- You can extend your laptop’s lifespan by protecting its exterior, using its USB ports, replacing its battery, scanning for viruses and malware, and keeping it clean.

 The Average Lifespan You Can Expect From A Laptop

 The average lifespan indicates how long your laptop is expected to deliver optimal performance.
 It doesn’t imply your laptop will abruptly fail after this time, but its performance may decline.
 Laptop lifespan varies by type, and here are some common laptop types.

 These are consumer laptops whose sole purpose is to fulfill lightweight tasks.
 The tasks may be internet browsing, streaming videos, and similar.
 In my experience, these laptops give optimal performance for 4 years.

 Daily laptop users on different platforms across the internet also share a similar experience.
 After this, the hard drive starts giving issues.
 You can be lucky enough to get a one-year warranty with it, too.
 These laptops are relatively cheap compared to others.

 They are also built with lightweight hardware, which requires less power to run.
 This also results in their battery life lasting longer than other laptops.

 Often known as business laptops, these are far more dependable than consumer laptops.
 You can get them with a warranty of as much as 3 years, which is a plus.
 These laptops are built for resource-intensive use as well.
 From the outside, these laptops have an exterior built to deal with rough and tough use.